 'I Would Do Anything For Her': A German Dad's Search For His Daughter, Taken By ISIS

-Five years ago this month, Danisch Farooqi dropped off his daughter Aaliya at her mother's house in the German port city of Hamburg.
+Five years ago this month, Danisch Farooqi dropped off his daughter, Aaliya, at her mother's house in the German port city of Hamburg.

 He remembers walking the girl, then almost 4, to his ex-wife's front door and hugging her.